 Now something witty for the label slots.
 I didn’t think writing WIRELESS ROUTER would get me any design points.
 Maybe some inspirational words?
 After thinking about how helpless I feel if Comcast goes down, I thought “Lifeline…to Civilization” was appropriate!
 Using a fancy font and hiding my dorky humor in FRENCH looked way better ~ thank you Google Translator.

-* UPDATE: This post continues to get tons of comments both good and skeptical ~ many people are concerned with ventilation and overheating, as they should be!
+* UPDATE March 2014: This post is from April 2011 continues to get tons of comments years later!
+Comments are both good and skeptical ~ many people are concerned with ventilation and overheating, as they should be!
 I definitely suggest making the holes in the back nice and big for ventilation, and if you can make more on the bottom and sides depending on your set up, all the better.
 For the first few days or weeks I would just walk by and open the boxes to ensure nothing is getting too hot and to see if your ventilation is adequate.
 I still occasionally touch my hand to it as I pass by and everything is a-okay on my end.